Week2. IoT. Administration of IoT in schools.¶

 Another opportunity for collaboration is a community center where teenagers can go after school and volunteer.In any case, collaboration should occur based on interesting joint projects and mutual agreement.

-2. What are the next steps for organizing a workshop at your school?
-How do you envision this workshop?
+2. What are the next steps in development further a makerspace in your school?
+How do you envision the maker space?

 3. What is the potential of physical computing and IoT for your teaching?
 Do you have any ideas on how you are planning to integrate those techniques in your context?